-Based on ancient ingredients and recipes, the traditional Cretan cuisine is considered one of the healthiest cuisines in the world.
-The dietary habits of the islanders have allowed them to maintain very high life expectancy and very low rates of heart disease.
-According to scientific research, the Cretan diet is recognized by the international scientific community, as the best example of the Mediterranean diet, which contributes to maintaining health and longevity.
+Using ancient ingredients and recipes, traditional Cretan cuisine is considered to be among the healthiest in the world.
+Islanders’ eating habits have helped maintain a very high life expectancy and very low rates of heart disease.
+According to scientific research, the Cretan diet is recognized by the international scientific community as the best example of the Mediterranean diet, which contributes to maintaining health and longevity.

-Due to its geographical and strategic location, Crete became a crossroads of three continents.
-As a result, many people and cultures came into contact.
-Thus, Cretan cuisine was greatly influenced by the culinary habits of all these peoples.
-The richness and quality of the Cretan land provides a wide range of local products and ingredients.
-These are used to create the most delicious recipes, popular for their taste, aromas, freshness and above all quality.
+Because of its geographical and strategic position, Crete has become a crossroads of three continents.
+So many people and cultures came into contact.
+Thus, Cretan cuisine was heavily influenced by the cooking habits of all these peoples.
+The wealth and quality of Cretan soil supply a wide range of local products and ingredients.
+These ingredients are used to create the most delicious recipes, which are popular for their taste, aroma, freshness, and above all quality.

-The main cooking ingredients of the Cretan diet are the olive oil, wild greens, vegetables, beans, lentils, fish, meat, seafood, herbs, wine and tsikoudia.
-A wide variety of cheese, especially Cretan graviera, cream cheese and mizithra, is also fundamental to the Cretan diet along with other local products such as yogurt, honey and various fruits.
+Olive oil, wild greens, vegetables, beans, lentils, fish, meat, seafood, herbs, wine, and tsikoudia are the main ingredients of Cretan cuisine.
+A wide variety of cheeses, especially Cretan graviera, cream cheese and mizithra, are also fundamental to the Cretan diet.
+This is along with other local products such as yogurt, honey and various fruits.

-I encourage you to try, among other things, graviera (local cheese), snails, dolmades, goat, apaki (smoked pork meat).
-Don’t leave the island without drinking tsikoudia and local beers produced by microbreweries.
-Finally, don’t forget to take some olive oil back home!
+I recommend graviera (local cheese), escargots, dolmades, goat, and apaki (smoked pork meat).
+Don’t leave the island without drinking tsikoudia and local microbrewery beers.
+Last but not least, don’t forget to bring home some olive oil!